 On the other hand, standardized testing systems help place learners at the right level, set benchmarks and show student progression.
 Examinations also give students firm objectives to work towards.

 So, at the very least, management and governing authorities should consult with educators before setting broad targets.

 Handling feedback and adapting to individual needs

-When it comes to talking to individual students about their progress (good or bad), honesty is essential.
-It’s hard telling someone that they haven’t achieved the grades they need move on to the next level, but it’s the right thing to do.
+Honesty is essential when talking to individual students about their progress (good or bad).
+It’s hard telling someone that they haven’t achieved the grades they need to move on to the next level, but it’s the right thing to do.
 Putting a person in a higher level to save their feelings only leads to frustration, demotivation, and self-doubt.
 Likewise, when a student has done well, praise is good, but you should still be honest about the areas in which they need to improve.